+353-1-416-8900REST OF WORLD

 Australia Water Treatment Chemicals Industry Overview

-The Australian water treatment chemicals market is fragmented in nature.
-Some of the major players in the market include Veolia (Veolia Water Technologies), Ecolab, Solenis, SNF, and Ixom.
+The Australian water treatment chemicals market is highly consolidated.
+Some of the major players (not in any particular order) include Veolia (Veolia Water Technologies), Ecolab, Solenis, SNF, and Ixom.

 Additional Benefits: